cbor-wg/cddl/draft-ietf-cbor-cddl.md

 This appendix is normative.

 The following is a formal definition of the CDDL syntax in Augmented Backus-Naur Form (ABNF, {{RFC5234}}).
+Note that, as is defined in ABNF, the quote-delimited strings below are case-insensitive (while string values and names are case-sensitive in CDDL).

 ~~~~ ABNF